22 Common Resume Mistakes That Can Cost You the Job

 We wanted to help people with their resumes, but rather than detailing how to write a resume, we decided to list the most common resume mistakes so you know what to avoid.
-You can craft a better the document when you know what should not go on it as much as you know what should.
+We have already covered how to write an effective resume for hospital jobs or healthcare jobs in our comprehensive Resume Guide.

-10 Most Common Resume Mistakes to Avoid:
+23 Most Common Resume Mistakes to Avoid:

 1. No Cover Letter

 You would probably be surprised at the number of people who don’t use cover letters.
 Some people think that it is just an added thing they don’t want to do, so they avoid it.

 With a cover letter, you have a full-page where you can detail your expertise and show your employer what you’ve done that can help their business.

 This is your first and best sales tool to detail your goals and show them why you would be a great fit for their company.
 Don’t skip it and make sure you write a new one for every job you apply for.

 Essentially a cover letter is a great way for you to detail why you should be considered for the job.

 It’s important to remember that your cover letter isn’t just a restatement of all the things on your resume, it’s a chance to elaborate and build upon your resume.